 - providing career related job opportunities for our students

-- arranging for co-op on-campus recruiting interviews
+- arranging for on-campus co-op interviews and recruiting/networking events

 - giving co-op orientation training and professional career guidance to students